rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 `\curl -sSL https://get.rvm.io | bash -s stable`<br>

-This goes to the "get.RVM" web site and securely downloads the latest stable version.
-As it installs, follow prompts and enter information as needed.
+This command securely downloads the latest stable version of RVM from the "get.RVM" web site. <br>

+**Follow prompts and enter information as needed.**

+*Terminal is included with Mac OS X and is in the Applications folder. <br>
+To launch Terminal directly:<br>
-######*Terminal is in the Applications folder.
-To launch it directly:<br>Hit CMD-SPACE >> Type 'Term' >> Hit ENTER.
+**Hit CMD-SPACE >> Type 'Term' >> Hit ENTER.**

 ### STEP 4: Install Ruby 1.9.3
-Now that you have RVM, you can use it to install Ruby 1.9.3.
+Now that you have RVM, you can use it to install Ruby 1.9.3 and some other useful stuff.
 Remember, RhoMobile requires Ruby 1.9.3 and will not work with other versions.
 This step will not effect existing Ruby version(s) on your Mac, but Ruby 1.9.3 will become the default.

 **Open a _NEW_ Terminal window and install Ruby 1.9.3 with the following command:**

 `rvm install 1.9.3`

-**When prompted, hit ENTER to install homebrew in the /user/local directory.
+**You also might be promoted to install [homebrew](http://brew.sh/).** If so, just hit ENTER to install it in the default `/user/local` directory.
 Respond to additional prompts as needed.
-This may take a few minutes.
+This step may take a few minutes.

-Once complete, verify that Ruby 1.9.3 is the default by entering this command:**
+**Once complete, verify that Ruby 1.9.3 is the default by entering this command:**

 `ruby -v`